 #15 It has 55 museums

-Barcelona has a wide variety of cultural, historic, arts and science museums, and it even has a museum dedicated to funeral carriages in all of Europe.
+Barcelona has a wide variety of cultural, historic, arts and science museums.
+It even has a museum dedicated to funeral carriages in all of Europe.

 #16 It has 68 parks